mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 So the pointer: “When he must speak, he speaks—in the whole world there is no match for him.”
 That means when he has to speak, he just speaks, but this speaking is really beyond human speculation.
 Nothing to compare, nothing to pin down, [no] object you want to criticize.
 Even a simple word, even though people don’t understand at that time or later – it’s going, it’s still influencing the human mind.
 So in the future, sometime, that word really comes up in your life.

 Not only Zen teachers or Zen masters, but all of you, when you speak, speaking is really expression of your life in dynamism through the words.
 Within the words you can express what you feel, what you think, what you want to give.
-But simultaneously, behind this word, [there is] something there through the words.
+But simultaneously, behind these words, [there is] something there through the words.
 You can understand the words, but through the words, you can understand the huge world behind the words.

 Because – remember this point – you accept you, verbally, mentally, psychologically, or you always bring out yourself first.
 But this is [why you can do this].
 If you bring up yourself first, so-called *I*, at that time you’re always emphasizing how important *you* are, ignoring others.
 This is perverted.
 But basically, the moment when you accept yourself, whatever reason, egoistically or whatever, if you bring out yourself first, at that time that means you accept totally.
 In other words, you live, you are alive.
 Total affirmation, self-affirmation.
 Without [total] self-affirmation, you cannot offer yourself, you cannot express.
 So “I alone, individual[ly] exist” means I exist in the same and one ground, where all sentient beings exist.